DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 Save and quit.

-Next, we will destroy the existing Control deployment"
+Next, we will destroy the existing Control deployment

 ```bash
 sudo kubectl delete deployment control